 Employers who participate in illegal activity cannot fire an employee for refusing to take part or bringing to light the illegal activity to the necessary authorities, like a government agency.
 Once the crime has been reported, the employer cannot terminate, or retaliate in any way, the employee for being a whistleblower.
 The claim against the employer can range from violations of public policy or a work-related offense.
 This is similar to “workplace retaliation” claims, only whistleblower protections include general laws which extend outside of an employee’s rights.
 For example, if a company is polluting a protected body of water to save on disposal & sanitary costs, an employee who alerts a government agency is protected under the whistleblower protections.
 Even if the claim is investigated and deemed untrue, the employee is protected against any kind of retaliation.

-We at the Employee Justice Legal Team are here for the clients and their employee rights.
+We at the California Employee Rights Legal Group are here for the clients and their employee rights.
 When it comes to the matter of your employment, we will use every available resource to prove your case and et you the compensation to which you are wholeheartedly entitled.
 Employers often take advantage of employees who may not know their rights, and employers will exploit their circumstance.
 We are here to stand up for those who are treated unjustly and feel powerless against an authority figure, such as their employer.
-If you believe that your boss has taken advantage of your rights and treated you unfairly, the Employee Justice Legal Team is here for you.
+If you believe that your boss has taken advantage of your rights and treated you unfairly, the California Employee Rights Legal Group is here for you.
 We pursue justice and will not rest until you get the compensation you deserve for the damages you suffered.

-The Employee Justice Legal Team offers free consultation to all of our clients, as well as potential-clients.
+The California Employee Rights Legal Group offers free consultation to all of our clients, as well as potential-clients.
 This gives you the opportunity to sit down with one of our lawyers so that you can explain your case.
 Our attorneys will listen to the facts of your case and give you their initial thoughts on the matter.
 There is absolutely no financial obligation on your part, so please do not hesitate to call us.

 Legal representation can be expensive, and so it is only natural to wonder about the cost of contracting legal counsel.
 Often, people get so worried about the cost they forego legal representation, which only hurts them because those people will rarely get the compensation they deserve, if any.
 The zero-fee guarantee is our promise to you which states that you will not pay a single dollar for our services until we prove your case and get you the compensation you are entitled.
 If we do not win, you do not pay; we only charge a small percentage of the amount allotted.
 We will ensure that justice is served.